waiq/tmux-config/readme.md

     tmux attach -t work

-Detach from a session: `C-a d`.
+Detach from a session: `C-b d`.

 Switch between sessions:

-    C-a (          previous session
+    C-b (          previous session
-    C-a )          next session
+    C-b )          next session
-    C-a L          ‘last’ (previously used) session
+    C-b L          ‘last’ (previously used) session
-    C-a s          choose a session from a list
+    C-b s          choose a session from a list

 Other:

-    C-a $          rename the current session
+    C-b $          rename the current session
-    C-a
+    C-b

 ## Managing windows

 Create a window:

-    C-a c          create a new window
+    C-b c          create a new window

 Switch between windows:

-    C-a 1 ...      switch to window 1, ..., 9, 0
+    C-b 1 ...      switch to window 1, ..., 9, 0
-    C-a 9
+    C-b 9
-    C-a 0
+    C-b 0
-    C-a p          previous window
+    C-b p          previous window
-    C-a n          next window
+    C-b n          next window
-    C-a l          ‘last’ (previously used) window
+    C-b l          ‘last’ (previously used) window
-    C-a w          choose window from a list
+    C-b w          choose window from a list

 Switch between windows with a twist:

-    C-a M-n        next window with a bell, activity or content alert
+    C-b M-n        next window with a bell, activity or content alert
-    C-a M-p        previous such window
+    C-b M-p        previous such window

 Other:

-    C-a ,          rename the current window
+    C-b ,          rename the current window
-    C-a &          kill the current window
+    C-b &          kill the current window

 ## Managing split panes

 Creating a new pane by splitting an existing one:

-    C-a "          split vertically (top/bottom)
+    C-b "          split vertically (top/bottom)
-    C-a %          split horizontally (left/right)
+    C-b %          split horizontally (left/right)

 Switching between panes:

-    C-a left       go to the next pane on the left
+    C-b left       go to the next pane on the left
-    C-a right      (or one of these other directions) C-a up
+    C-b right      (or one of these other directions) C-b up
-    C-a down
+    C-b down
-    C-a o          go to the next pane (cycle through all of them) C-a ;          go to the ‘last’ (previously used) pane
+    C-b o          go to the next pane (cycle through all of them) C-b ;          go to the ‘last’ (previously used) pane

 Moving panes around:

-    C-a {          move the current pane to the previous position C-a }          move the current pane to the next position C-a C-o        rotate window ‘up’ (i.e. move all panes) C-a M-o        rotate window ‘down’
+    C-b {          move the current pane to the previous position C-b }          move the current pane to the next position C-b C-o        rotate window ‘up’ (i.e. move all panes) C-b M-o        rotate window ‘down’
-    C-a !          move the current pane into a new separate window (‘break pane’)
+    C-b !          move the current pane into a new separate window (‘break pane’)
-    C-a :move-pane -t :3.2
+    C-b :move-pane -t :3.2
                    split window 3's pane 2 and move the current pane there

 Resizing panes:

-    C-a M-up, C-a M-down, C-a M-left, C-a M-right resize by 5 rows/columns
+    C-b M-up, C-b M-down, C-b M-left, C-b M-right resize by 5 rows/columns
-    C-a C-up, C-a C-down, C-a C-left, C-a C-right resize by 1 row/column
+    C-b C-up, C-b C-down, C-b C-left, C-b C-right resize by 1 row/column

 Applying predefined layouts:

-    C-a M-1        switch to even-horizontal layout
+    C-b M-1        switch to even-horizontal layout
-    C-a M-2        switch to even-vertical layout
+    C-b M-2        switch to even-vertical layout
-    C-a M-3        switch to main-horizontal layout
+    C-b M-3        switch to main-horizontal layout
-    C-a M-4        switch to main-vertical layout
+    C-b M-4        switch to main-vertical layout
-    C-a M-5        switch to tiled layout
+    C-b M-5        switch to tiled layout
-    C-a space      switch to the next layout
+    C-b space      switch to the next layout

 Other:

-    C-a x          kill the current pane
+    C-b x          kill the current pane
-    C-a q          display pane numbers for a short while
+    C-b q          display pane numbers for a short while

 ## Other config file settings

-Force a reload of the config file on C-a r:
+Force a reload of the config file on C-b r:

     unbind r
     bind r source-file ~/.tmux.conf